amc1635/ttsky-verilog-bootcamp/docs/info.md

 This project does not require any external hardware.

-The DSP core operates entirely on digital signals (ui_in, uo_out) and is designed for simulation or integration into a larger digital system.
+The ALU operates entirely on digital signals (ui_in, uo_out) and is designed for simulation or integration into a larger digital system.

 For optional hardware testing, the following setups may be used: